FreeCAD/FreeCAD-documentation/wiki/Std_DlgPreferences.md

 ## Notes

 -   For more information see [Preferences Editor](Preferences_Editor.md).
--   On MacOS this command may appear in the FreeCAD menu instead of the [Edit](Std_Edit_Menu.md) menu.
+-   On macOS this command may appear in the FreeCAD menu instead of the [Edit](Std_Edit_Menu.md) menu.